Friends can make or break us.

-Some examples: listening to the heartaches of your friend’s family drama; helping your friend with homework, or giving feedback on your friend’s resume draft.
+Some examples: listening to the heartaches of your friend’s family drama; helping your friend with homework; or giving feedback on your friend’s draft resume.

 Where to find good friends

-You stand a better chance of finding good friends in places like mosques, circles of knowledge at people’s homes, or through volunteering in places such as soup kitchens, retirement homes, hospitals, and non-profit organizations.
+You stand a better chance of finding good friends in places like mosques, in circles of knowledge at people’s homes, or through volunteering in places such as soup kitchens, retirement homes, hospitals, and non-profit organizations.

 What to look for in a friend

-Traits like kindness, patience, courage, honesty, and generosity are the kinds of qualities you want in your closest friends; friends who will tell you the truth even when you don’t want to hear it.
+Traits like kindness, patience, courage, honesty, and generosity are the kinds of qualities you want in your closest friends— friends who will tell you the truth even when you don’t want to hear it.

 Trust your parents